avaframe/AvaFrame/docs/moduleCom1DFA.rst

 Dense flow avalanche simulations can be performed for different release area scenarios, with or without entrainment and/or resistance areas.
 The model configuration is controlled via a configuration file.
-This configuration file can be modified in order to change any of the default settings.
+This configuration file can be modified in order to change any of the default settings and also allows to perform simulations for varying parameters all at once.

 Input